Do You Need Flood Insurance in Texas? What Every Homeowner Should Know

 Here’s a fact that surprises most Texas homeowners: Texas leads the entire nation in flood insurance claims.
 And yet, the majority of Texans don’t carry flood coverage.
 If you own a home anywhere in the Lone Star State — from the Gulf Coast to the DFW metroplex to the Hill Country — flood insurance is something you need to seriously consider.

-At TAP Insurance Texas, we help homeowners across the state understand their flood risk and find the right coverage.
+At TAP Insurance Agency, we help homeowners across the state understand their flood risk and find the right coverage.
 Whether you’re in a designated flood zone or not, this guide will walk you through everything you need to know about flood insurance in Texas heading into 2026.

 Does Your Homeowners Insurance Cover Flooding?